Development rules (LEP, DCPs, Planning Proposals etc.)

 The plan aims to establish a balance between promoting a prosperous working harbour, maintaining a healthy and sustainable waterway environment and promoting recreational access to the foreshore and waterways.

 The Foreshores and Waterways Area Boundary Map (PDF) from the Department of Planning indicates land to which this plan applies.

-The SEPP No 65 is available from the NSW Legislation website.
+This document is available from the NSW Legislation websites.

 BASIX ensures homes are designed to use less potable water and be responsible for fewer greenhouse gas emissions by setting energy and water reduction targets for houses and units.
 BASIX is one of the most robust sustainable planning measures in Australia.

 When you enter information about your development on the BASIX website, the system analyses your data and determines how it scores against the energy and water targets.
 If your development meets the criteria, you will be provided a BASIX Certificate which you need to submit with your development application.
 More information on the Environment and BASIX.